James Bertram (Carnegie secretary): Libraries, the example of Iowa

 As well as being empowered by Andrew Carnegie to carry on negotiations, answer questions, and oversee contractual arrangements, Bertram also came to establish the eligibility requirements for communities to receive funding.
 The host community was required to have a population sufficiently large to support the library (although in the case of Alden Public Library, which served a large rural area, a population well below 1000 was deemed sufficient).

 In the opinion of the Carnegie Libraries in Iowa Project, Bertram was not a good communicator, but he took his responsibilities very seriously.
 Bertram determined, as time went on, that beautiful architectural enhancements that adorned the library buildings (domes, marble staircases, statues) had to be eliminated in order to cut down on costs and to improve library functionality and working space for library services.
-He began a campaign of informing inquiring groups with pamphlets on the need for practicality of design so that the grant amount would cover the construction costs to make it ready for immediate occupancy and fulfillment of its purpose.
-Bertram's rigorous guardianship of the Carnegie trust had the immediate effect he desired; however, it also caused substantial difficulties for some Iowa communities seeking to build libraries with Carnegie funding.
+He would provide inquiring groups with pamphlets on the need for practicality of design so that the grant amount would cover the construction costs to make it ready for immediate occupancy.
+Bertram's rigorous guardianship of the Carnegie Trust had the immediate effect he desired; however, it also caused substantial difficulties for some Iowa communities seeking to build libraries with Carnegie funding.
 Alice S. Tyler, secretary of the Iowa Library Commission from its inception in 1900 until 1913, objected to Bertram's stipulations, and would have preferred Iowans to pursue other sources of financial support, rejecting Carnegie funds.

 However, there appears to have been enthusiasm about Carnegie libraries at a local level.
 Of about 100 Iowa communities which applied for Carnegie funds, only 5 chose not to accept.